-The honors director and members of the honors council will get in touch with the nominees to schedule interviews, after which some nominees will be invited to join the program.
+The honors director and members of the honors council get in touch with these nominees to schedule interviews, after which some nominees are invited to join the program.

 Any college student currently attending Drury (or with plans to transfer to Drury) with a 3.5 GPA or better may apply to the honors program.
 To do so, write a statement of at least 300 words about what Drury’s honors program would mean to you.
 If you took part in an honors program at another school, discuss this in your written statement.